sarvadnyajadhao/Portfolio-Optimizer/README.md

    or a simple momentum/value/size split, useful if this feeds into the same finance-research workflow as your Nifty macro paper

-## Presenting this on GitHub / your CV

-This was built as a portfolio piece (for a Master's application, not a college submission), so a few things worth doing before you link it:

-1. **Add screenshots** of the dashboard (frontier chart + allocation pies) to this README — GitHub visitors judge a project by its README image before they read a single line of code.
-2. **One-line CV description**: something like *"Built a multi-market (India/US/Europe) portfolio optimizer implementing Modern Portfolio Theory — Max-Sharpe/Min-Vol optimization, efficient frontier, VaR/CVaR, and an out-of-sample backtest, deployed as an interactive Streamlit app."*
-3. **Deploy it** (optional but strong): Streamlit Community Cloud (streamlit.io/cloud) hosts `app.py` for free straight from a GitHub repo, so you can link a *live demo*, not just code.
-4. Keep the **Known limitations** section above in the README as-is — for a finance-adjacent Master's application, showing you understand a model's weaknesses is more convincing than only showing it "working."
+## Project context

+This project was developed as an independent finance and quantitative analysis portfolio project to apply Modern Portfolio Theory to real-world multi-market financial data.

+The implementation combines portfolio optimization, statistical risk analysis, currency conversion, visualization, and out-of-sample evaluation in an interactive Streamlit application.
  ## Screenshots

 ### Portfolio Optimization Dashboard
 ![Portfolio Optimization Dashboard](portfolio_optimizer_screenshot_1.png)